Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Deep-fried desserts.

 The above human foods are bad for parrots, and some are deadly.
-A parrot’s diet should mainly comprise pellets, but parrots can eat fruits, vegetables, seeds, and nuts.
+A parrot’s diet should mainly comprise pellets, but parrots should also eat fruits, vegetables, seeds, and nuts.